BII-Lab/DNSoverHTTPinGO/README.md

 2. If you want to redirect all you normal DNS traffic to the proxy, configure your /etc/resolv.conf.
 Set nameserver to 127.0.0.1.(optional)

-3. run ClientProxy to connect the ServerProxy.
+3. run ClientProxy to connect the ServerProxy

 	./ClientProxy -proxy "the domain or address of ServerProxy"

 4. Note that If you want to use domain as the arg for -proxy, the code will use a default resolver 114.114.114.114:53 for the resolution of the ServerProxy domain.
-You can also specify the resolver with --dns_server with "you prefered dns resolver ip:port".
+You can also specify the resolver with --dns_server with "you prefered dns resolver ip:port"

 	./ClientProxy -proxy "the domain or address of ServerProxy" -dns_server "8.8.8.8:53"